Quansight-Labs/jupyter-a11y-mgmt/docs/contribute/intro.md

 # Contribute to this project

-Welcome we're excited you're here and want to contribute. ✨
+✨ Welcome we're excited you're here and want to contribute. ✨

-:::{admonition} Be sure to check out our Code of Conduct This project and its community follows [this Code of Conduct](CODE_OF_CONDUCT) to ensure that our online spaces are enjoyable, inclusive, and productive for all contributors.
+:::{admonition} Be sure to check out our Code of Conduct This project and its community follows [this Code of Conduct](../CODE_OF_CONDUCT.md) to ensure that our online spaces are enjoyable, inclusive, and productive for all contributors.
 :::

-## Getting started
+## Getting started (contributing to this site)

 ### Setting your local environment